matheus510/flashtatu/README.md

 As one of the tasks were to show a little bit of code that I'm proud about, this one is a good example.
 I tried to make it simple and use no dependencies at all, using node API for most of it (except for socket.io).

 For checking my front-end skills and code, please check a personal project of mine, https://github.com/matheus510/PortalVueAdmin

-I developed a simple vue based portal, with componentizarion, state management with vuex and authentication with sha256 (initially for a private project of mine and @DaviArimateia93).
+* I developed a simple vue based portal, with componentization, state management with vuex and authentication with sha256 (initially for a private project of mine and @DaviArimateia93).

 ### Documentation